USS Bowfin: In popular culture

 Bowfin was one of several submarines featured in the 1985 MicroProse computer game Silent Service.
 The game allows players to re-enact Bowfins second war patrol.

 Since becoming a museum ship, Bowfin has appeared in several documentaries and media productions.
 In the 1988 miniseries War and Remembrance, Bowfin depicted the fictional American submarines USS Devilfish and USS Moray.
 In 2007, interior shots of Bowfin were filmed for the third season of Lost.
-Bowfin was also used as a filming location for the 2019 film Midway, where she depicted USS Nautilus.
+Bowfin was also used as a filming location for the 2019 film Midway, in which she depicted USS Nautilus.